kenkit/firebender/README.md

 After setting up the server address, open the **Api page** on our **server** and copy the contents of that **text box** to your **settings.json**.
 ![](https://i.imgur.com/Rbb0UIn.jpg)

-Flamey Onions will be available on the clearnet in a week or so.

-Normally firebender will run and display status 1 while waiting for jobs.
 ![Firebend](https://i.imgur.com/2fLKzJU.jpg "Firebend")

 If Firebender stops updating with a status other than **1** that, it means there were errors detected.
 Just press enter and check your keys and start again.